websockets/ws/README.md

 Pong messages are automatically sent in response to ping messages as required by the spec.

-Just like the server example above your clients might as well lose connection without knowing it.
+Just like the server example above, your clients might as well lose connection without knowing it.
 You might want to add a ping listener on your clients to prevent that.
 A simple implementation would be: